On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Introduction

-There is a remarkable correspondence between infinite words with complexity $n+1$ (the number of subwords of length $n$ is exactly $n+1$) and continued fraction expansions of irrational numbers.
-This link goes back at least to the work of Morse and Hedlund in the early 1940s \cite{Morse-Hedlund1, Morse-Hedlund2}.
-Given an irrational number $ a \in (0,1) \setminus \Q $, we can produce an infinite word on two letters with letter frequencies $(a,1-a)$ by associating the continued fraction expansion to a sequence of substitutions \cite{Thuswaldner}.
-Infinite words generated in this manner are called \keyterm{Sturmian}.
-It is well-known that an infinite word is Sturmian if and only if it has complexity $n+1$, the lowest possible complexity for aperiodic infinite binary strings.
+There is a remarkable correspondence between infinite words with factor complexity $n+1$ (the number of subwords of length $n$ is exactly $n+1$) and continued fraction expansions of irrational numbers.
+(See Coven and Hedlund \cite{Coven-Hedlund} and also the work of Morse and Hedlund from the early 1940s \cite{Morse-Hedlund1, Morse-Hedlund2}.
+For a good expository introduction, see Chapter 19 in Goodson's textbook \cite{Goodson}.)
+Given an irrational number $ a \in (0,1) \setminus \Q $, we can produce an infinite word on two letters with letter frequencies $(a,1-a)$ by associating the continued fraction expansion to a sequence of substitutions (for background on this see Chapter 6 in \cite{Fogg} or in \cite{Thuswaldner}).
+It is well-known that such infinite words are \keyterm{Sturmian} (meaning that their factor compexity is $n+1$, the lowest possible complexity for aperiodic infinite binary strings, as seen in the above references).

 Over the years, there have been many generalizations of continued fractions, often called multidimensional continued fractions.
 Such generalizations often arise from the desire to find best simultaneous Diophantine approximations or to solve the Hermite problem, which asks for methods of writing a real number $\alpha$ as a sequence of integers so that the sequence is eventually periodic if and only if $\alpha$ is a cubic irrational.
 Just as continued fractions can be interpreted as a dynamical system of the Gauss map on the interval, multidimensional continued fractions can be interpreted as dynamical systems on a higher-dimensional simplex.